 January 8, 2021.

 15 years in the making.
-It's time to REJOICE for green building proponents, facility designers, architects, contractors, engineers, and building owners.
+IRS Section 179d tax deductions can NOW provide proper incentive for green building proponents, facility designers, architects, contractors, engineers, and building owners.
 This is LONG overdue but the benefits will be far-reaching.
 For many of us in the green building design industry this is a wonderful step in America's quest to incentivize green building.

 Since introduced in the 2005 Energy Policy Act, the IRS Section 179D tax deduction encouraging energy efficient building design was ONLY provided with short extensions, sometimes as little as one year and often, ironically, retroactively for the prior year.
 Yes, retroactively, often eliminating the one thing it was designed to encourage...
 PLANNING AHEAD for energy efficient designs.